top of page

 May 2024

-IU-South Bend faculty call for Pres.
+IU-South Bend's Faculty Academic Senate join calls for Pres.
 Whitten's resignation.

 April 2024

-Hundreds of IU-Bloomington faculty support a vote of "no confidence" in Pres.
+Hundreds of IUB faculty pass a vote of "no confidence" in Pres.
 Whitten, Provost Rahul Shrivastav, and Vice Provost Carrie Docherty.
 Numerous IUB schools pass similar votes

 April 2024

-IU brings armed stated police -- including a sniper on the roof of the Union aiming at students -- onto IU-Bloomington campus to arrest 33 protestors.
-University actions were condemned by the ACLU, NAACP, and many other national human rights experts.
+IU brings armed stated police onto the IUB campus and posts a sniper on the roof of the Union to arrest 33 anti-war demonstrators, drawing the condemnation of the ACLU, NAACP, and other human rights experts.

 March 2025